Cross-Lingual-NER/Projection-Data-Transfer-Cross-Lingual-NER/README.md

     ├── LICENSE
     ├── README.md
+    ├── experiments_results <- CSV files containing full experiment results
-    ├── requirements.txt   <- Requirements file for reproducing the analysis environment ├── setup.py           <- Makes project pip installable (pip install -e .)
+    ├── slurm               <- SLURM jobs to run experiments from the paper ├── requirements.txt    <- Requirements file for reproducing the analysis environment ├── setup.py            <- Makes project pip installable (pip install -e .)
     └─── src                <- Source code for use in this project.
         ├── data            <- Scripts to download, preproces or generate data ├── models          <- Scripts to train models and infer models* │   └── ner         <- Named Entity Recognition models (based on HF Transformers) └── pipelines       <- XLNER pipelines, transforms and config files └── configs     <- YAML configs for different pipeline types and experiments
 --------
 *all experiments have been conducted using already pretrained models available on the HF Hub